Minerals: The Earth Inside Us

 *Nickel, vanadium, silicon, cobalt, and molybdenum are also considered as trace essential nutrients and are needed in very tiny amounts.

-Food: Minerals can be found in food of plant and animal origin, in different quantities.
+The food: Minerals can be found in food of plant and animal origin, in different quantities.
 The content and quantity of minerals in plants are affected by geochemical conditions and soil.

 Recommended daily intake (RDA) vs. adequate intake (AI)?